-Designation Condition number Modifications made by NZTA to conditions recommended by the Hearing Commissioners (additions to conditions are in bold and underlined and rejections are in bold and strikethrough) Reason for modifications 2 and 8 Amendment by NZTA NZTA removes the definition of ARI as it is not a term that is subsequently used in the flood hazard condition.
-Amendment by NZTA bathroom, toilet or any room used solely as an entrance hall, passageway or garage; (d) Flood pProne aArea - means potential ponding areas that may flood in a 1% AEP event and commonly comprise of topographical depression areas.
+Designation Condition number Modifications made by NZTA to conditions recommended by the Hearing Commissioners (additions to conditions are in bold and underlined and rejections are in bold and strikethrough) Reason for modifications 2 and 8 Amendment by NZTA NZTA removes the definition of ARI as it is not a term that is subsequently used in the flood hazard condition. exists at the time the eQutline pPlan is submitted, excluding a laundry, bathroom, toilet or any room used solely as an entrance hall, passageway or garage; (d) Flood pProne aArea - means potential ponding areas that may flood in a 1% AEP event and commonly comprise of topographical depression areas.
 The areas can occur naturally or as a result of constructed features.
-Identification of a potential Flood Prone Area would be by an assessment of residual flood risk in a 1% AEP event (e.g. from blockage of the project stormwater network) on land outside and adjacent to the designation following the application of Conditions 9(a)(i) - (v): (e) Maximum Probable Development - is the design case for consideration of future flows allowing for development within a catchment that takes into account the maximum impervious surface limits of the current zone or if the land is zoned Future Urban in the AUP, the probable level of development NZTA defines the term "Existing Authorised Habitable Floor" and has therefore capitalised the term in clause (c).
-Amendment by NZTA NZTA updates the definition to Flood Prone Area in clause (d) to clarify how a Flood Prone Area will be identified, with reference to elements of the subsequent condition. (f) Pre arising from zone changes. (f) Pre-Project dD evelopment - means existing site condition prior to the Pp roject (including existing buildings and roadways); and Amendment by NZTA NZTA defines the terms Pre and Post Project Development and has therefore capitalised the term in clause (f) and (g).
+Identification of a potential Flood Prone Area would be by an assessment of residual flood risk in a 1% AEP event (e.g. from blockage of the project stormwater network) on land outside and adjacent to the designation following the application of Conditions 9(a)(i) - (v): (e) Maximum Probable Development - is the design case for consideration of future flows allowing for development within a catchment that takes into account the maximum impervious surface limits of the current zone or if the land is zoned Future Urban in the AUP, the probable level of development arising from zone changes. bathroom, toilet or any room used solely as an entrance hall, passageway or garage; (d) Flood pProne aArea - means potential ponding areas that may flood in a 1% AEP event and commonly comprise of topographical depression areas.
+The NZTA defines the term "Existing Authorised Habitable Floor" and has therefore capitalised the term in clause (c).
+Amendment by NZTA NZTA updates the definition to Flood Prone Area in clause (d) to clarify how a Flood Prone Area will be identified, with reference to elements of the subsequent condition. arising from zone changes. (f) Pre-Project dDevelopment - means existing site condition prior to the Pproject Amendment by NZTA NZTA defines the terms Pre and Post Project Development and has therefore capitalised the term in clause (f) and (g).